Social Science (BSc)

-|Poverty & Social Security in the UK||SI0260||20 credits|
+|Poverty and Social Security in the UK||SI0260||20 credits|

 In the School of Social Sciences you will learn from scholars who are shaping the future of their fields.
 Our courses reflect both the core ideas of their disciplines and contemporary debates, theories and research.

 In year one you will lay the foundations for later specialist study, taking a number of core modules and following a study skills programme designed to help you make the transition to higher education.
-In years two and three, you will be encouraged to study and learn more independently, giving you the opportunity to read more widely and to develop your own interests
+In years two and three, you will be encouraged to study and learn more independently, giving you the opportunity to read more widely and to develop your own interests.

-As social science develops in response to the social world, so too our curriculum changes.
-Our students play an important role in these developments, with the Staff-Student Panel being consulted about major changes and all students completing module evaluations and an annual student survey.
+As social science develops in response to the social world, so our curriculum also changes.
+Our students play an important role in these developments, with the Student-Staff Panel being consulted about major changes and all students completing module evaluations and an annual student survey.